Iran builds concrete shield at military site amid acute US tensions

 - list 4 of 4Dozens of film workers slam Berlin festival’s silence on Israel’s Gaza war

+This comes as countries in the region and across the world closely monitor the prospect of a major escalation.
+On Thursday, Poland’s Prime Minister Donald Tusk urged Polish citizens to leave Iran “immediately … and do not go to this country under any circumstances”.

-They offer a rare glimpse of Iranian activities at some of the sites at the centre of tensions with Israel and the US.
+The satellite images offer a rare glimpse of Iranian activities at some of the sites at the centre of tensions with Israel and the US.

 Some 30km (20 miles) southeast of Tehran, the Parchin complex is one of Iran’s most sensitive military sites.
 Western intelligence has suggested Tehran carried out tests relevant to nuclear bomb detonations there more than 20 years ago.
 Iran has always denied seeking atomic weapons and says its nuclear programme is purely for civilian purposes.